-The Colorectal Cancer Alliance conducted an online survey in 2018 to understand allies’ experiences with minimally invasive surgery.
-Minimally invasive surgery includes laparoscopic surgery and robotic surgery.
+The Colorectal Cancer Alliance conducted an online survey in 2018 to understand allies’ experiences with different types of minimally invasive surgery: laparoscopic surgery and robotic surgery.
 More than 150 people responded to the survey, and most of those people said they were patients.
 Almost half of those patients were diagnosed at stage II and a quarter of them were diagnosed at stage IV (metastatic).

 What we learned:

-- 66 percent of allies who took the survey knew about minimally invasive surgery.
+- 66 percent of survey respondents who took the survey knew about minimally invasive surgery.

 - Patients learned about minimally invasive surgery mostly from their surgeon.

-- 72 percent of survey participants followed a doctor's recommendations and had minimally invasive surgery.
+- 72 percent of survey respondents followed a doctor's recommendation to have a minimally invasive procedure.

-Most survey participants said they were aware of minimally invasive surgery at the time of their diagnosis, but 36 percent said they did not know about it.
+Most survey participants said they were aware of minimally invasive options at the time of their diagnosis, but 36 percent said they did not know about it.
 These results showed us that patients often learn about their surgical options from their doctors.
 Since the techniques are newer, some doctors are still not talking about minimally invasive surgery.